top of page

 Scaling Ingredients – Step 1 of 12 Steps of Bread Baking

-In this blog you will find bread recipes in metric quantities except for small quantities, like teaspoons or tablespoons.
-Hint: If you need, you can search for conversion rates on the internet from metric to imperial measurements.
-However, I strongly recommend that you use a digital scale set to metric measurement.
+In this blog, you'll find bread recipes with metric measurements, except for small amounts like teaspoons or tablespoons.
+Tip: If needed, you can look up conversion rates from metric to imperial online.
+However, using a digital scale set to metric is strongly advised.

 Step 2: Mixing

-Mixing incorporates all ingredients into one mass.
-This distributes the dry ingredients equally and serves to mix in the liquid to hydrate the flour.
-The result is a uniform mass of ragged or rough dough.
-Next, the dough begins to smooth because of gluten development from additional mixing, kneading or folding.
-Finally, the dough pulls away from the edges of a mixing bowl, or tightens as you hand knead, forming a smooth, elastic dough.
-When using the no-knead method, subsequent folds serve the same purpose, resulting in a pliable, stretchable dough that holds the shape of a ball.
+Mixing combines all ingredients into a single mass.
+This evenly distributes the dry ingredients and incorporates the liquid to hydrate the flour, resulting in a rough dough.
+As mixing continues, the dough smoothens due to gluten development from further mixing, kneading, or folding.
+Eventually, the dough pulls away from the bowl edges or tightens when hand kneaded, forming a smooth, elastic dough.
+In the no-knead method, subsequent folds achieve the same effect, creating a pliable, stretchable dough that maintains its shape.

 Step 3: Bulk Fermentation (first rise)

-For enriched doughs that went through a longer mixing period, the bulk fermentation process will be quite quick, sometimes as short as 30 minutes or as long as 2 hours, depending on the recipe and temperature.
+For enriched doughs with longer mixing times, bulk fermentation can be quick, ranging from 30 minutes to 2 hours, depending on the recipe and temperature.

-Straight doughs will take over 3 hours to develop and can continue for 8 hours or longer depending on the yeast development and the environment.
-(Reusable bowls with lids make bulk proofing easy).
-Regardless of the type of dough, all dough will double or even triple as it ferments.
+Straight doughs take over 3 hours to develop and can extend to 8 hours or more, based on yeast activity and environment.
+(Reusable bowls with lids simplify bulk proofing).
+Regardless of dough type, all dough will double or triple during fermentation.

 Step 4 - Folding the dough

-After the dough has doubled, you fold the dough, sometimes called “punching” the dough down – but punching itself does not complete the process.
-Punching releases some of the carbon dioxide gas then folding develops gluten structure.
-First deflate the dough then pull the sides of the dough up and over itself into the center.
-After folding, gently flip the dough so it rests on the folds, leaving a smooth surface face up (see photo in Step 5).
+Once the dough has doubled, fold it, sometimes referred to as "punching" it down—though punching alone doesn't complete the process.
+Punching releases some carbon dioxide, while folding develops the gluten structure.
+First, deflate the dough, then fold the sides over the center.
+After folding, gently flip the dough so it rests on the folds, leaving a smooth surface on top.

 Step 5: Dividing

-This step serves to scale or portion the dough into the weights or sizes you want, which ultimately allows makeup and panning.
-Handle the dough gently not to damage the gluten and carbon dioxide structure that has developed during bulk fermentation.
-Flour the top of the dough where you want to cut and use a bench scraper or knife to gently push through the dough, do not saw.
+This step involves portioning the dough into desired weights or sizes, allowing for shaping and panning.
+Handle the dough gently to preserve the gluten and carbon dioxide structure developed during bulk fermentation.
+Flour the dough's top where you plan to cut, and use a bench scraper or knife to gently push through the dough, avoiding sawing motions.

 Step 6: Pre-shaping or Rounding

-This step loosely forms the portioned dough into a shape that closely resembles the final form (i.e. round for a boule, or long and narrow for a baton or baguette).
-Treat dough gently at this step so as not to lose too much of the structure.
-Form dough loosely into the desired shape leaving the cut side down.
-The topside should result in a relatively smooth, stretched skin serving to hold in the developing gas.
+This step loosely shapes the portioned dough to resemble the final form (e.g., round for a boule, or long and narrow for a baguette).
+Treat the dough gently to maintain its structure.
+Form the dough loosely into the desired shape, keeping the cut side down.
+The top should have a relatively smooth, stretched skin to hold in the developing gas.

 Step 7: Resting

-During this step, you will cover the loosely shaped dough with a cotton kitchen towel or plastic wrap and allow it to relax or rest on the countertop for 10-20 minutes.
-This relaxes the gluten in preparation for final forming in the next step.
+During this step, cover the loosely shaped dough with a cotton kitchen towel or plastic wrap and let it relax on the countertop for 10-20 minutes.
+This relaxes the gluten in preparation for final shaping in the next step.

 Step 8: Shaping a Dough Ball

-After resting, form the dough into the desired final shape.
-If making up a solid shape, simply tighten the dough into a round, baton, baguette, etc. For instance, drag the dough over the counter, turning it in a circular motion for a round.
-This takes some practice to get it into a shape that you desire, but once you have the hang of the friction, turn and drag, you will find a rhythm here.
+After resting, shape the dough into the desired final form.
+For solid shapes, tighten the dough into a round, baton, baguette, etc. For a round, drag the dough over the counter in a circular motion.
+This requires practice to achieve the desired shape, but once you master the technique, you'll find a rhythm.

-Ensure your shape is taut with a tight skin on the exterior. .
-If you desire a loose crumb with large open holes like artisan or pizza loaves, handle the dough gently here to create simple round or oval shapes with a tight skin but not expressing too much gas.
-Place the shaped dough on or in the pan where it will bake or, If using a baking stone, leave dough to rise on a floured countertop.
-If the dough recipe you are making requires a tight crumb (as most enriched doughs do, like brioche, challah, cinnamon rolls, etc.), you will flatten, roll, or braid the dough into the desired shape
+Ensure the shape is taut with a tight skin on the exterior.
+For a loose crumb with large holes, like artisan or pizza loaves, handle the dough gently to create simple round or oval shapes with a tight skin, avoiding excessive gas release.
+Place the shaped dough on or in the baking pan.
+If using a baking stone, let the dough rise on a floured countertop.
+For tight-crumb recipes (e.g., brioche, challah, cinnamon rolls), flatten, roll, or braid the dough into the desired shape.

 Step 9: Proofing (second rise)

-The next step, proof the dough for the second (and final) rise.
-Cover the dough with a floured cotton kitchen towel or sprayed plastic wrap.
-This final fermentation creates gas that will expand in the oven and create the final baked crumb structure.
-Shaped dough generally will need to double in size.
-This can take 30 minutes – 1 hour on average for enriched doughs.
-If you leaven your artisan dough with yeast, proofing will take 45 minutes to 1.5 hours, depending on the amount of yeast used in the recipe.
-Sourdough may take longer as the natural yeast develops slower, 1 to 2 hours.
-All these times are estimates as temperature affects proof time.
+Next, proof the dough for the final rise.
+Cover it with a floured cotton towel or sprayed plastic wrap.
+This fermentation creates gas that expands in the oven, forming the final crumb structure.
+Shaped dough usually doubles in size, taking 30 minutes to 1 hour for enriched doughs.
+Artisan doughs leavened with yeast take 45 minutes to 1.5 hours, depending on yeast quantity.
+Sourdough may take 1 to 2 hours, as natural yeast develops slower.
+All times are estimates, as temperature affects proofing duration.

 Step 10: Baking

-Once your proofed loaves or rolls are ready for the oven, carefully remove the kitchen towel or plastic covering.
-At this point, you can prepare the dough for baking in the following ways:
+Once the proofed loaves or rolls are ready, carefully remove the covering.
+Prepare the dough for baking as follows:

 Preparation for Baking

-1. Egg wash – Enriched doughs benefit from an egg wash to create shiny tops or adhere seeds.
-Egg wash is not used on artisan style loaves.
-Whole eggs with a splash of water create the glossiest surface.
-Egg whites with a splash of water create a more matte finish.
+1. Egg wash – Enriched doughs benefit from an egg wash for shiny tops or seed adhesion.
+Egg wash isn't used on artisan loaves.
+Whole eggs with water create the glossiest finish; egg whites with water yield a matte finish.

-3. Scoring –Scoring means creating cuts on the top of the bread to allow steam to expand and escape during baking thus preventing the bread from tearing.
-If using a Dutch oven, the loaves do not need to be scored unless you prefer to have an artistic top rather than the natural crown.
-Normally reserved for artisan breads that will be baked at high temperature on a stone, in a Dutch oven or on a baking sheet.
+3. Scoring – Make cuts on the bread's top to allow steam to escape during baking, preventing tearing.
+If using a Dutch oven, scoring isn't necessary unless you prefer an artistic top.
+Typically reserved for artisan breads baked at high temperatures on a stone, in a Dutch oven, or on a baking sheet.

-4. Brush with Butter – Sandwich breads go great with a melted butter wash.
-Using a pastry brush, simply brush melted butter on the top of the loaf and then score down the center.
+4. Brush with Butter – Melted butter wash complements sandwich breads.
+Use a pastry brush to apply butter on the loaf top, then score down the center.

 Transfer Proofed Dough to the Oven

-Preheat oven to the temperature indicated in the recipe.
-Hearth breads baked on a stone or sheet pan plus artisan loaves baked in a Dutch oven can take higher temperatures, 425 F (220 C) degrees plus.
-Bake enriched doughs (like sandwich breads) at lower temperatures, 350 F (175 C) degrees.
-Load the oven carefully to prevent burning yourself!
-Slide doughs off the countertop with a peel or a flat cookie sheet, and gently slide them onto the baking stone or place gently into a preheated Dutch oven.
-If you proofed an enriched bread or rolls on a metal baking sheet, place this directly into the oven.
+1. Preheat the oven to the recipe's specified temperature.
+Hearth breads on a stone or sheet pan, plus artisan loaves in a Dutch oven, can be baked at higher temperatures, 425°F (220°C) and above.
+Bake enriched doughs (e.g., sandwich breads) at lower temperatures, 350°F (175°C).
+Carefully load the oven to avoid burns!
+Slide doughs off the counter with a peel or flat cookie sheet onto the baking stone or into a preheated Dutch oven.
+If proofed on a metal baking sheet, place it directly in the oven.

-Professional bread ovens are often steam injected.
+1. Professional bread ovens often use steam injection.
 Steam keeps the crust moist while the bread expands during the first 10 minutes of baking.
-If you desire a steam-assisted bake, set a metal pan of hot water on the lower rack of the oven.
-It is normal to place loaves on the middle rack for baking to prevent the bottoms from burning.
-Alternatively, if you have a small oven, you can place a second pan under your pan half way through baking to prevent the bottom from scorching.
+For a steam-assisted bake, place a metal pan of hot water on the oven's lower rack.
+Loaves are typically placed on the middle rack to prevent bottom burning.
+In smaller ovens, place a second pan under your pan halfway through baking to avoid scorching.

 When is Bread Done Baking?

-Bread is done baking when it registers the temperature on a kitchen thermometer indicated in the recipe.
-If you do not know the correct temperature, go by sight and sound.
-Bread will be browned nicely on the top and sound hollow when thumped.
-Enriched doughs, or airier loaves like the focaccia pictured (right) bake to a golden-brown color while the artisan loaves that do not have added sugar, can be baked longer to a very dark brown depending on personal taste.
-Remember - The darker the crust, the more flavor, so don’t hesitate to let it darkly brown.
+1. Bread is done when it reaches the temperature specified in the recipe on a kitchen thermometer.
+If unsure, rely on sight and sound.
+Bread should be nicely browned and sound hollow when tapped.
+Enriched doughs or airier loaves like focaccia bake to a golden-brown color, while sugar-free artisan loaves can be baked to a darker brown based on preference.
+Remember - A darker crust means more flavor, so don't hesitate to let it brown deeply.

 Step 11: Cooling

 Carefully remove loaves from the oven.
-Place pans on a heat proof surface and remove the baked items immediately.
-Place your loaves on a cooling rack so air can flow on all sides.
-Allow bread to cool 20-30 minutes before attempting to cut.
-The interior of the bread continues to cook as it cools.
-The steam inside is hot and the crumb too tender to cut right out of the oven.
-Thick crusted loaves, like an artisan loaf, will crackle as they cool on the counter.
+Place pans on a heatproof surface and remove baked items immediately.
+Place loaves on a cooling rack for airflow on all sides.
+Allow bread to cool for 20-30 minutes before cutting.
+The bread's interior continues to cook as it cools.
+The steam inside is hot, and the crumb too tender to cut immediately.
+Thick-crusted loaves, like artisan bread, will crackle as they cool.

 Step 12: Storing

-Bread is best eaten the same day it is made.
-If you must store bread, do so at room temperature.
-Never in the refrigerator, which causes stale.
-Artisan loaves with crisp crusts that have not been cut can be stored in the open air overnight.
-Once cut, store crisp-crusted loaves with cut side down on a cutting board for 24-hours.
-For enriched doughs, once completely cooled, wrap them in an airtight bag.
-After 24 hours, slice the loaf, place in a freezer proof bag and freeze.
-Loaves that have not been cut can be frozen whole.
+Bread is best consumed on the day it's made.
+If storing, keep it at room temperature.
+Avoid refrigeration, which causes staleness.
+Uncut artisan loaves with crisp crusts can be left in the open air overnight.
+Once cut, store with the cut side down on a cutting board for 24 hours.
+For enriched doughs, once fully cooled, wrap in an airtight bag.
+After 24 hours, slice the loaf, place in a freezer-proof bag, and freeze.
+Uncut loaves can be frozen whole.

 To reheat frozen loaves, follow these steps:

-2. Thaw frozen whole loaf of bread at room temperature.
+2. Thaw the whole loaf at room temperature.

-4. Place thawed loaf of bread on a sheet pan.
+4. Place the thawed loaf on a sheet pan.

-5. Place in the preheated oven for 10 minutes or until warmed through.
+5. Bake in the preheated oven for 10 minutes or until warmed through.

-Do not place warm bread into plastic bags as moisture will condense and ruin the bread.
-Likewise, artisan loaves with thick crusts should not be stored in plastic as the bread will lose its crispness and become leathery.
-Hint: Slice artisan loaves and put in the toaster to refresh the bread
+IMPORTANT: Do not place warm bread into plastic bags, as moisture will condense and spoil the bread.
+Similarly, artisan loaves with thick crusts should not be stored in plastic, as they will lose their crispness and become leathery.
+Tip: Slice artisan loaves and toast them to refresh the bread.

 bottom of page